 4. Cool KONG-cicles

+Prevent overheating with the right dog cooling tips.
 Frozen treats are great for cooling down your dog in hotter months.
-Double coated breeds and dogs that easily overheat will benefit from these treats the most.
+Double-coated breeds and dogs that easily overheat will benefit from these treats the most.

 Turn your KONG upside down in a cup or bowl and use a soft, pliable treat to plug the small hole that is now facing down.
 Toss in some treats, veggies, or even kibble and fill the rest with water, broth or goat’s milk.